ashmitahaldar/tp/docs/UserGuide.md

 Edits an existing person in the address book.

+Format: `edit INDEX​`

+* Autofills edit command for person at index without executing.
+The index **must be a positive integer** 1, 2, 3, …​

 Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [t/TAG]…​`

 * Edits the person at the specified `INDEX`.
 The index refers to the index number shown in the displayed person list.
 The index **must be a positive integer** 1, 2, 3, …​